Payday loans in the United Kingdom: FCA regulation and the price cap (2014–2015)

+In July 2017, the FCA published its review of the price cap and the wider high-cost credit market.
+The review found that 760,000 borrowers in the HCSTC market were saving a total of £150 million per year as a result of the cap, that firms were much less likely to lend to customers who could not afford to repay, and that debt charities were seeing far fewer clients with debt problems linked to high-cost short-term credit.
+The FCA decided to maintain the cap at its existing level.

+Market contraction (2018–present)

+Since the introduction of the price cap, a number of major HCSTC lenders have exited the market, largely as a result of rising volumes of compensation claims for historic unaffordable lending.
+Wonga, formerly the UK's largest payday lender, entered administration in August 2018 after a surge in customer compensation claims overwhelmed the business.
+Enova International's UK brands QuickQuid and On Stride Financial closed in October 2019, and Dollar Financial Group's UK operation, The Money Shop, stopped trading in June 2019 after a similar surge in complaints.
+Curo Transatlantic Limited, which operated the Wageday Advance brand, entered administration in February 2019.

+By 2024, the FCA reported that the high-cost credit sector overall had shrunk by almost £3 billion of lending since 2019, with more than 250 firms exiting the market across all high-cost credit segments.

 Advertising

 Google

-Google declared that as of 13 July 2016, advertising of payday loans would no longer be possible however this implementation was limited in the UK.
-While in some countries the new search policy prevented ads for loans with an annual percentage or 36% or more, in the UK the only limitation was banning ads with a repayment period of 60 days or less from the date of issue.
-This implementation meant that, while loans of one or two months were not advertised, a number of lenders moved into installment loans of 3–12 months duration as an alternative to payday loans.
+In July 2016, Google declared that advertising of payday loans would no longer be possible on its platform; however, this implementation was limited in the UK.
+While in some countries the new search policy prevented ads for loans with an annual percentage rate of 36% or more, in the UK the only limitation was banning ads with a repayment period of 60 days or less from the date of issue.
+This meant that, while loans of one or two months were not advertised, a number of lenders moved into instalment loans of 3–12 months duration as an alternative to payday loans.

 Brokers

-Until new FCA regulations was enforced on the industry in 2015, the brokers used to include a broker fee, which was often payable upfront; meaning the applicant must have paid a fee merely to apply for an advertised loan, in addition to the high rate of interest.
-The OFT has urged the government to tighten restrictions on payday loans.
+Until FCA regulations were enforced on the industry in 2015, brokers used to include a broker fee, which was often payable upfront; meaning the applicant had to pay a fee merely to apply for an advertised loan, in addition to the high rate of interest.
+The OFT urged the government to tighten restrictions on payday loans.